Hi, I’m Jason Kato

 Technical

-Architecture: Architected client-server communication with Nano integration.Server Management: Deployed on VPS with Nginx.
+Architecture: Architected client-server communications with Nano integration.Server Management: Deployed on VPS with Nginx.

-Game Development: Developed gameplay mechanics and client with PixiJS.
+Game Development: Developed gameplay mechanics and client (JS, PixiJS).

 Backend Development: Created APIs and backend with Node.js.

-Web Development: HTML, CSS, and JavaScript for mobile and PC.
+Web Development: HTML, CSS, JavaScript, python for mobile and PC.

 Creative: UX, Game design, Art direction, Sound design.